The Advantages of Non-Linear Periodization

 The second focus block I call Max-Conditioning, with an emphasis on high-end aerobic speed and VO2max intervals.
 That means both ends of the spectrum (general endurance and raw speed) move inwards one step closer towards your target race pace.
 The exact workouts are subject to your current race distance.
 Whatever has been built in the previous focus block will be maintained, of course.

 The final focus block I call Race-Specific, in which running at your target race pace is given priority.
-3 weeks are sufficient for 5K and 10K athletes as their race pace closely resembles VO2max efforts that have been focused on in the previous cycle.
+3 weeks are sufficient for 5K and 10K athletes as its race pace closely resembles VO2max efforts that have been focused on in the previous cycle.
 For those racing the half-marathon and marathon, 6 weeks are necessary to get the stamina to go long at target pace—including a taper period.

 In summary: Periodization takes foresight, but the benefits far outweigh the little extra effort in planning.
 I personally prefer non-linear periodization, which allows you to be race-ready throughout the year, with short adjustments periods for a peak performance at any chosen distance, or even multiple distances.
 That is not to say linear periodization is secondary—many athletes use it with great results.